You are here

 Why are some medicines so expensive today?

 Nearly 90% of prescriptions are for generic medicines.
-The other 10% are more expensive because they’re for newer, innovative medicines—many of which are for serious, hard-to-treat conditions.
+The other 10% tend to be for innovative medicines—many of which are for serious, hard-to-treat conditions.

-Innovative medicines become generic after a certain period of time.
+Innovative medicines may become generic after a certain period of time.
 This is why we have lower-cost, effective options for treating conditions like heart disease and depression today.
-In the future, as more innovative medicines become generic, lower-cost options will extend to cancer, rheumatoid arthritis and other diseases.
+In the future, as more innovative medicines become generic, lower-cost treatment options may extend to cancer, rheumatoid arthritis and other diseases.